New to HSL? Quick Tips

 Some of what we can do for you

 - Help you find the information you need.

 - Save you time.
 HSL librarians know the most efficient search practices with a wide range of databases.
 Liaison librarians have expertise in the knowledge resources related to specific subjects.
 The Meet Your Librarian page links to information about each subject specialist librarian.

 - Get you virtually any article, chapter, or book that UNC does not own through InterLibrary Loan.

-- Provide equipment to make your group meetings go smoother, like cables to connect your Mac to the TVs, dry-erase markers, laptops, headphones, and monitors to provide a second screen so you can work more efficiently.
+- Provide equipment to make your library work go smoother, like cables to connect your Mac to the TVs, dry-erase markers, laptops, headphones, and monitors to provide a second screen so you can work more efficiently.